2025 Best Journalism Schools in the Southwest Region

 Most Popular In TX

-There were about 22 journalism students who graduated with this degree at Austin Community College District in the most recent year we have data available.
+There were roughly 38 journalism students who graduated with this degree at TCU in the most recent year we have data available.

-There were about 59 journalism students who graduated with this degree at UH in the most recent year we have data available.
-Graduates who receive their degree from the journalism program make an average of $30,425 for their early career.
+There were approximately 59 journalism students who graduated with this degree at UH in the most recent year we have data available.
+Graduates who receive their degree from the journalism program earn about $36,226 in the first couple years of their career.

 More information about a degree in journalism from University of Houston